-This Boxing Day, find a bargain at Kogan's massive sale.
+This Boxing Day, find a bargain at Kogan's massive sales.

-The 2016 Boxing Day sale at Kogan is an ideal opportunity to save money on electronics, appliances, and more.
+The 2016 Boxing Day sales at Kogan is an ideal opportunity to save money on electronics, appliances, and more.

 You can pick anything from LED Monitors, smartphones, Bullet Blenders, phone chargers, headphones, cameras, USBs, and more – but you have to get in quick.